FavoriteLoadingAdd to My Ireland | My Ireland

 How dangerous is Ireland?

-The quick answer is not very, but there are still things you can do to make it less risky.
+The quick answer is not very, but there are still things you can do to minimise the risks that do exist.

-It is not easy to get hard statistics on crimes suffered by tourists, but the Irish Tourist Assistance Service report that they were alerted to 361 incidents in 2010, and while by no means all crimes will have been reported to them, the reports they issue are a useful way to get a sense of the situation.
+It is not easy to get hard statistics on crimes suffered by tourists, but the Irish Tourist Assistance Service (ITAS) report that they were alerted to 433 incidents involving 739 people in 2012.
+While not all crimes involving tourists are reported to them (though most in Dublin at least are), the reports they issue are a useful way to get a sense of the situation.

-Their statistics suggest that tourists are more likely to be victims of crime between 2 and 6pm, to be female and aged between 17-25yrs.
-Most crimes involved theft, either from people (48%) or from cars (11%).
-The vast majority of problems occured in Dublin (77%) followed by Wicklow, Louth, Kerry and Galway.
+Their statistics suggest that you are most likely to be a victim of crime if you are female and aged between 17 and 25 years.
+The vast majority of crimes were in Dublin (77%) followed by Wicklow, Louth, Kerry and Galway.
+Most occurred between 2pm and 6pm, while visitors were sightseeing or relaxing in cafes or restaurants.

 Practically all these problems are preventable by being aware and taking sensible precautions.